League of Evil: Critical reception

 The game has a Metacritic score of 86% based on 17 critic reviews.

 AppSafari said "One of the better platformers I've come across.
 It's no Super Mario Bros, but on its own, it's excellent.
 Very well done graphics with really nice animation, challenging and addictive gameplay, and really entertaining themes of Megaman-style wall jumps with super punches."
 AppSmile described it as "A thoroughly captivating, 5-Dimple winner."
 No DPad said "League of Evil is a rare find, a game that excels at short, quick bursts of gaming, but which also holds up in longer play sessions."
-AppSpy said "While other skill-based platformers eat up the charts on consoles and PCs, iOS owners can try their hand at League of Evil's challenging and easy to enjoy style."
+AppSpy said "While other skill-based platformers eat up the charts on consoles and PCs, iOS owners can try their hand at League of Evils challenging and easy to enjoy style."
 SlideToPlay wrote "League of Evil proves that challenging bite-sized levels are where platforming is at its best."
 IGN noted "Your twitch skills will be tested."
 GamePro wrote "This slick, retro-inspired platformer impresses with its responsive controls, addictive gameplay, and well-designed (if sometimes tough-as-nails) levels."